Saathya/MultiRestuarant-App/README.md

 - Once the project is created, add an Android app and a Web app.

 3. **Enable Authentication Providers**
-- In the Firebase Console, navigate to the Authentication menu.
+- In the Firebase Console, Navigate to the authentication menu.
 - Click on the Sign-in method tab.
 - Enable Google and Email/Password providers.

 4. **Set Up Firestore Database**
-- In the Firebase Console, navigate to Firestore Database.
+- In the Firebase Console, Navigate to the Firestore Database.
 - Click on Create Database and follow the setup instructions.

 5. **Configure Firebase in Flutter Project**